James Bullough Lansing

-James Bullough Lansing (born James Martini, January 2, 1902 – September 29, 1949) was a pioneering American audio engineer and loudspeaker designer who was most notable for establishing two audio companies that bear his name, Altec Lansing and JBL, the latter taken from his initials, JBL.
+James Bullough Lansing (born James Martini, January 2, 1902 – September 29, 1949) was a pioneering American audio engineer and loudspeaker designer who was most notable for establishing two audio companies that bear his name, Altec Lansing and JBL (the latter taken from his initials).

-Biography

-Early years
+Early life

-James Martini was born on January 2, 1902, in Greenridge, Nilwood Township, Macoupin County, Illinois to parents Henry Martini of St. Louis, Missouri, and Grace Erbs Martini of Central City, Illinois.
+James Martini was born on January 2, 1902, in Greenridge, a coal mining town in Nilwood Township, Illinois, to parents Henry Martini of St. Louis, Missouri, and Grace Erbs Martini of Central City, Illinois.
 His father was a coal mining engineer which meant the family moved around considerably in James' early years.
 He was the ninth of fourteen children.
-He lived for a short time with the Bullough family in Springfield, Illinois, and later took their name.
+He lived for a short time with the Bullough family in Litchfield, Illinois, and later took their name.

-Lansing graduated eighth grade at Lawrence School in Springfield, Illinois, attended Springfield High School and also took courses at a small business college in Springfield.
+Lansing graduated eighth grade at Lawrence Middle School in Springfield, Illinois, attended Springfield High School and also took courses at a small business college in Springfield.

 At a young age he built a Leyden jar to play pranks on his friends.
 He also built crystal sets and a radio transmitter which was apparently powerful enough for the signal to reach Great Lakes Naval Station in Illinois.
 Lansing's transmitter was then dismantled when the Navy tracked down the source.

 Lansing had worked as an automotive mechanic and attended an automotive school in Detroit courtesy of the dealer he worked for.

-His mother died on November 1, 1924, when he was 22, he then left home and met his future wife, Glenna Peterson, in Salt Lake City in 1925.
-At the time he was working for a radio station as an engineer.
+His mother died on November 1, 1924, when he was 22.
+He then left home and moved to Salt Lake City.
+In 1925 while he was working as an engineer for a local radio station, he met his future wife, Glenna Peterson.
 He also worked for the Baldwin Radio Company and met his future business partner, Ken Decker in the city.